DavOstx7/pyloadover/README.md

     * `UniqueSignaturesValidator` -> Validates that the signature of the function does not already exist in the group it is registered to

-__NOTE__: You could also create your own custom validators / generators!
+__NOTE__: You could also create your own custom generators / validators!

 ```python
 from pyloadover.functions import Function, FunctionContext, FunctionIdGenerator